tarantool/doc/doc/tooling/tcm/tcm_configuration_reference.rst

 .. important::

-    no env vars?
-    no cli opts?
+    The ``initial-settings.*`` configuration options can be set in the YAML configuration file only.
+There are no environment variables nor command-line options for them.

 .. _tcm_configuration_reference_initial_clusters:

 .. confval:: initial-settings.clusters

-    An array of clusters to connect to |tcm| automatically upon the first startup.
+    An array of clusters to create in |tcm| automatically upon the first startup.

-    TODO: link to instruction
+    See also :ref:`tcm_connect_clusters`.

     |
     | Type: []Cluster